GODAIMESAMA/GODAIMESAMA/README.md

 - 👋 Hi, I’m @GODAIMESAMA
-- 👀 I’m actually not much interested in programming or being a web developer but, this is askill I have to acquire to brace myself in the near future
+- 👀 I’m actually not much interested in programming or being a web developer but, this is a skill I have to acquire to brace myself in the near future
 - 🌱 I’m currently learning Php mysql, and would like to expand my knowledge in learning diffferent programming languanges
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me I have my google acc. rentoyrinill@gmail.com, just send me some email